Main Content

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
 Participants who complete this education program will be awarded 20 NJ Public Health Continuing Education Contact Hours (CEs).

-NJ Professional Engineers/Land Surveyors: 18 Continuing Professional Competency (CPC) credits
+NJ Professional Engineers: 18 Continuing Professional Competency (CPC) credits

 New York